 Amphetamine is a free keep-awake utility for MacBooks, which keeps them awake in clamshell mode even without external power.
-It is available as a free app on the App Store and supports macOS X and above versions.
+It is available as a free app on the App Store and supports macOS X and the above versions.
 The app offers a bunch of different options and easy-to-configure triggers that you can configure to your preference.
 And the best part about it is that, despite being free, it does not have any ads, nor are there any hidden in-app purchases.

 How to use Amphetamine?

 1. First, go ahead and click this link to download Amphetamine on your MacBook.